 It’s called the Tea Party, but you’ll never see it on a ballot.
 It’s an amorphous movement favoring small government, gun rights and tax cuts and it’s been a force in U.S. politics since it helped Republicans win the House in 2010.
-Its anti-incumbent fervor and organizational savvy have also bedeviled Republican leaders by nominating insurgent candidates who won primaries before losing general elections.
-Those losses ruined Republican efforts to gain control of the U.S. Senate in 2010 and 2012.
-In June, the Tea Party played a role in the defeat of House Majority Leader Eric Cantor in a Virginia primary election.
-To measure the Tea Party by who wins or loses is to miss its full impact: Its political skills and outside money have mobilized a strain of discontented conservatives to pull the Republican Party to the right.
+Its political skills and outside money mobilized a strain of discontented conservatives that has pulled the Republican Party to the right.
 At the same time, its anti-incumbent fervor, aversion to any compromise with Democrats and organizational savvy has bedeviled Republican Party leaders.

-The Tea Party’s day of birth is often listed as Feb.
+The Tea Party’s birth is often listed as Feb.
 19, 2009, during the depths of the recession.
 That morning, CNBC’s Rick Santelli summoned memories of the Boston Tea Party, the 1773 revolt by American colonials against British taxation without representation.
 In a rant from the Chicago Mercantile Exchange, he asked why Americans should have to “subsidize the losers’ mortgages” by propping up Fannie Mae and Freddie Mac.
 Traders around him began cheering.
 “We’re thinking about having a Chicago tea party in July,” Santelli continued.
 The fuse was lit and local activists began using the Internet to organize.
-Fox News amplified the discontent, with Glenn Beck and Sean Hannity stoking anger at the bailout of banks and other financial institutions.
-Other news organizations took notice during the summer of 2009, when House passage of a bill to create pollution markets and congressional debate over health-care reform unleashed more conservative anger and activists began disrupting public meetings held by members of Congress with complaints about health care reform, energy policy and the bailout of the auto industry.
+During the summer of 2009, angry conservatives began disrupting public meetings held by Democratic members of Congress with complaints about health care reform, energy policy and the bailout of the auto industry.

 Democrats and some establishment Republicans see the Tea Party as an obstructionist fringe willing to go to destructive extremes to get its way, even shutting down the federal government.
-They also cite the Tea Party’s opposition to raising the federal debt ceiling, immigration-law revisions, Hurricane Sandy recovery funds and farm legislation as examples.
+They also cite the Tea Party’s opposition to raising the federal debt ceiling, immigration-law revisions and farm legislation as examples.
 Among Tea Party adherents, deal-making and compromise are often equated with weakness and a dereliction of constitutional obligations.
 They say their perseverance has narrowed the federal deficit and kept spending down.
-So far this year, the business and establishment wing of the Republican Party has mostly had the upper hand.
-Defeating Tea Party candidates has become easier because the brand has tarnished with time.
+In 2014, the business and establishment wing of the Republican Party was able to nominate candidates it wanted on ballots because the Tea Party brand has tarnished with time.
 It was blamed for the unpopular government shutdown in 2013 and for backing weak candidates who kept Republicans from winning the Senate in 2012.
-In November 2010, arguably the movement’s high point, 61 percent of Republicans and independents who lean that way supported the movement, according to the Gallup Poll.
-That number had fallen to 41 percent by May.
+In November 2010, arguably the movement’s high point, 32 percent of Americans surveyed by Gallup said that they considered themselves Tea Party supporters.
+That number had fallen to 17 percent by October 2015.

 The Reference Shelf